Baker-IGM/IGME-202/syllabus.md

 | 60% &lt;= ## &lt; 70% | D            | 1            |
 | ## &lt; 60%           | F            | 0            |

-## Course Completion

-**AVERAGE OVERALL GRADE OF 70% REQUIRED TO PASS**

-**AVERAGE HOMEWORK GRADE OF 70% REQUIRED TO PASS**

-**AVERAGE WEIGHTED EXAM GRADE OF 70% REQUIRED TO PASS**

-Any downstream courses that require this course as a pre-requisite includes a stipulation that students earn a C- (70%) or better in this course to enroll.

-If your exam average or homework average is less than 70% **(_you will not earn a passing grade regardless of your performance in other areas of the course_)**

-You must also have an overall grade of at least 70% (exams, homework, group project, PE’s and participation) to advance to the next course.
-This condition is identical throughout all sections of IGME 106, and will not be waived under any circumstances.

 ## Course Organization

 ### Practice Exercises (15%)